AP Biology Unit 7 Key Takeaways

 Developmental similarities can support common ancestry.

-Direct answer: speciation occurs when populations become reproductively isolated and diverge over time.
-Isolation can be geographic, behavioral, temporal, mechanical, gametic, or caused by hybrid problems.
+Speciation occurs when populations become reproductively isolated and diverge over time.
+Geographic, behavioral, temporal, or genetic barriers can reduce gene flow.

 Prezygotic barriers